Hi, I’m Alison Ellis.

 More About Alison…

 I took my first floral design class when I was in 5th grade.
-(Even at that young age, I was hooked.)
+(I was already hooked.)

 I’m a New Jersey native who uprooted and transplanted to Vermont to attend UVM.

 - Summertime in Vermont, of course.
-And Fall.
-And a crisp winter day on the ski slopes.
+And Fall!
+And a bluebird day on the ski slopes.

 - Dark chocolate.
 Or milk chocolate.
 Any kinda chocolate, really.